openneuropet/PET2BIDS/README.md

 This repository is hosting tools to curate PET brain data.

+## Survey

+While prepariong tools, we surveyed practices to ensure most users can get the most of our tools.
+All questions and results are avaialble in here.

 ## Retrospective curation

 This folder contains code aiming at curating already collected data (images and spreadsheets/text files) converting them to BIDS.